AOMediaCodec/av1-mpeg2-ts/ts-carriage.md

 ## 7. Acknowledgements

-This Technical Specification has been produced by VideoLAN, with inputs from the authors mentioned below.
+This Technical Specification has been produced by VideoLAN, with inputs from the authors mentioned below who are from the following companies: ATEME, OpenHeadend, Open Broadcast Systems, Videolabs under the direction of VideoLAN.

 ## Authors
 - Jean Baptiste Kempf (jb@videolan.org)